johnapost/timeclock/README.md

 Dependencies
 ------------

 * TimeClock uses the [Mysql2 gem](https://github.com/brianmario/mysql2).
 Please refer to the gem's documentation to ensure that it is able to locate MySQL on your machine.
-Thanks!

 * TimeClock uses the [Poltergeist gem](https://github.com/teampoltergeist/poltergeist) for Capybara's JS driver.
 This gem requires PhantomJS version 1.8.1 or later.
 Refer to the documentation for installation if necessary.

 * If there's anything I missed that you had trouble installing, please let me know.
+Thanks!

-Database Setup
+Initial Setup
 --------------

 With MySQL up and running on your machine all you should need to do is run `rake db:create db:seed db:migrate`.